 \subsubsection{Syntax}

-Let us write $\p, \q, \gpart{r}, \pA, \pB \ldots$ to denote (protocol) \emph{participants}.
+Let us write $\p, \q, \gpart{r}, \pA, \pB \ldots$ to denote protocol \emph{participants}.
 The syntax of global types ($G, G', \ldots$) and local types ($T, T', \ldots$) is standard~\cite{HYC08} and defined as follows:

-Global type $\gtcom{p}{q}{U}{G}$ says that \p may send a value of type $U$ to \q, and then continue as $G$.
-Given a finite index set $I$ and pairwise different \emph{labels} $\lbl_i$, global type $\gtcho{p}{q}{\lbl_i}{G_i}$ specifies that \p may choose label $\lbl_i$, communicate this selection to \q, and then continue as $G_i$.
+The global type $\gtcom{p}{q}{U}{G}$ says that \p may send a value of type $U$ to \q, and then continue as $G$.
+Given a finite index set $I$ and pairwise different \emph{labels} $\lbl_i$, the global type $\gtcho{p}{q}{\lbl_i}{G_i}$ specifies a \emph{labeled choice}: \p may choose label $\lbl_i$, communicate this selection to \q, and then continue as $G_i$.
 In these two types we assume that $\p \neq \q$.
 Global recursive and terminated protocols are denoted $\mu X. G$ and $\gend$, respectively.
 We write $\parties{G}$ to denote the set of participants in $G$.

 Value types $U$ include basic first-order values (constants), but also \emph{higher-order} values: abstractions from names to processes.
 (We write $\Proc$ to denote the type of processes.)
 Local types $\ltout{p}{U}{T}$ and $\ltinp{p}{U}{T}$ denote, respectively, an output and input of value of type $U$ by \p.
-We use $\alpha$ to denote type prefixes $\typeIn{\p}{U}$, $\typeOut{\p}{U}$.
 Type $\ltbra{p}{\lbl_i}{T_i}{i}{I}$ says that \p offers different behaviors, available as labeled alternatives; conversely, type $\ltsel{\p}{\lbl_i}{T_i}{i}{I}$ says that \p may select one of such alternatives.
 Terminated and recursive local types are denoted $\lend$ and $\mu X. T$, respectively.
+We use $\alpha$ to denote type prefixes $\typeIn{\p}{U}$, $\typeOut{\p}{U}$.

 As usual, we consider only recursive types $\mu X. G$ (and $\mu X. T$) in which $X$ occurs guarded in $G$ (and $T$).
 We shall take an equi-recursive view of (global and local) types, and so we consider two types with the same regular tree as equal.